stac-extensions/mlm/README.md

 The main objective of the extension is two-fold: 1) to enable building model collections that can be searched alongside associated STAC datasets and 2) to record all necessary bands, parameters, modeling artifact locations, and high-level processing steps to deploy an inference service.
 Specifically, this extension records the following information to make ML models searchable and reusable:
 1. Sensor band specifications
-2. The two fundamental transforms on model inputs: rescale and normalization
+2. Model input transforms including rescale and normalization
 3. Model output shape, data type, and its semantic interpretation
 4. An optional, flexible description of the runtime environment to be able to run the model
 5. Scientific references